zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay-dxp-on-premises/installing-liferay-on-an-application-server/installing-liferay-on-weblogic.md

 ### Database Configuration

-DXP contains a built-in Hypersonic database which is great for testing and demonstration purposes but _should not be used in production_.
-See the [Configure a Database](../configuring-a-database.md) article to learn more about  database configurations in general.
-You can also use the [Setup Wizard](../../../getting-started/using-the-setup-wizard.md) to configure your database when starting a DXP bundle for the first time.
+DXP contains a built-in Hypersonic database which is great for demonstration purposes but _should not be used in production_.
+Beyond demonstration purposes, we recommend using a full-featured, supported RDBMS.
+See [Configure a Database](../configuring-a-database.md) to set up your database.

-Otherwise, use the following procedure if using WebLogic to manage the database for DXP.
+Liferay DXP can connect with your database using DXP's built-in data source (recommended) or using a data source you create on your app server.

+To configure DXP's built-in data source with your database when you run DXP for the first time, you can use the [Setup Wizard](../../../getting-started/using-the-setup-wizard.md).

+Otherwise, you can configure the data source in WebLogic.

 1. Log in to the AdminServer console.
 1. In the *Domain Structure* tree, find the domain and navigate to *Services* &rarr; *JDBC* &rarr; *Data Sources*.